What should I have already achieved?

 What will I learn?

-Understanding the impact of the Wannsee Conference and the implementation of the Final Solution will be prominent in this course, and understanding how this event effected people and their lives over a period of time and in different ways.
+Understanding the impact of the Kristallnacht and the role of Nazism will be prominent in this course, and understanding how this event effected people and their lives over a period of time and in different ways.
 Hearing survivor stories and understanding the event through people and who they were and are, will also be a large part of this course.

-Will there be any FAOs (Further Assessment Opportunities)?
+Will there be any FAO?
+(Further Assessment Opportunities)

-- There will be no FAOs offered in Year 13 History.
+There will be no course costs in History.